 Competitiveness is a complex concept which embed different indicators and involves different methods for their calculation.
 The competitiveness of a given sector (or subsector) can be analyzed from several perspectives (Han, Wen, & Kant, 2009).
-The focus of this paper is about the competitiveness of the date subsector in the GCC countries.
-After a quick overview of the trends of different production and trade aggregates, we provide a calculation of a list of indicators which are widely used in competitiveness studies.
-The set of chosen indicators includes the Market Share (MS), Revealed Comparative Advantage (RCA), and the Trade Competitiveness (TC).
+After a quick overview of the trends of different production and trade aggregates, we provide a calculation of a list of indicators which are widely used in competitiveness studies such as market share (MS); revealed comparative advantage (RCA), and trade balance index (TBI).

-3.1.
 Market Share (MS)